supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Normal Forms.md

 - As relations move to higher levels of Normal forms, **redundancies due to FD's** decrease.

+## Prime and Non-prime attributes

+> [!lecture] Lecture-6A

+- Prime attribute is an attribute of a relation $R$ if it is a member of some candidate key of $R$.
+- Non-prime attribute is an attribute of a relation $R$ if it is not a member of any candidate key of $R$.

+> [!think]

+- A non-prime attribute can never determine a prime attribute.
+- A non-prime attribute can determine another non-prime attribute.
+- A prime attribute can determine another prime attribute.

 ## Levels of Normal Forms

 > [!lecture] Lecture-6B

 ![[Normal Forms-20231111145958891.webp]]
 ### First Normal Form (1NF)

-A relation schema $R$ is in First Normal form if the domain of all attributes of $R$ is atomic.
+- A relation schema $R$ is in First Normal form if the domain of all attributes of $R$ is atomic.

-Any relation in relational model is by default in 1NF, since by definition, attribute values of a domain must be atomic.
+- Any relation in relational model is by default in 1NF, since by definition of relational model, attribute values of a domain must be atomic.

 ----
 ### Second Normal Form (2NF)